Brand Hong Kong - Asia's world city

 • Non-occupational

 Lead may be contaminated with hazardous concentrations in lead paint, cosmetics and herbal medicines.
-Common exposure sources of lead with very low level for general public include contaminated food and urban dust.
+Common exposure sources of lead with very low level for general public include urban dust, contaminated food and contaminated water.

 Health effects of lead

 Lead can enter the human body by ingestion, inhalation and skin absorption.
 When lead is absorbed into the body in excessive amount, it is toxic to many organs and systems.
 For acute effect, accidentally exposure for high dose of lead may cause abdominal pain and vomiting.
-For chronic effects, it may lead to anaemia, joint and muscle pain, brain and kidney damage.
+For chronic effects, depending on the lead level inside the body, significant exposure to lead is associated with a wide range of effects, including neurodevelopmental effects, anaemia, high blood pressure, gastrointestinal symptoms, impaired renal function, neurological impairment, impaired fertility and adverse pregnancy outcomes.
+Infants, young children, pregnant women and lactating women are more likely to be affected by its adverse effects.

 How can one reduce the risks of exposure to lead?